 FIDM's Hope Street Annex facility is located at 800 South Hope Street, Los Angeles.
-The facility provides lecture classrooms on the ground floor for students of all majors.
-The Hope Street Studio, located on the fifth floor, houses FIDM's state-of-the-industry pattern labs, sewing rooms, 3-D Prototyping Lab, Textile Design Print Studio, Pigment Lab, and the Theatre Costume Design Studio.
+The facility provides studio and lecture classrooms on the ground floor for students of all majors.
+The Hope Street Studio, located on the fifth floor, houses FIDM's state-of-the-industry pattern labs, sewing rooms, 3-D Prototyping Lab, Textile Design Print Studio, Pigment Lab, and the Film & TV Costume Design Studio.